-This online course by Pamela D Wilson who served as a professional court-appointed guardian for more than ten years offers information about how to obtain legal guardianship of a parent or another family member.
-In many cases, family members can petition for guardianship without an attorney.
+This online course by Pamela D Wilson who served as a professional court-appointed guardian for more than ten years offers steps for obtaining legal guardianship of a parent.
+In many cases, family members can file for guardianship without an attorney.
 Wilson also discusses family situations where hiring an elder law or probate litigator for a contested guardianship hearing may be a prudent step to filing for guardianship.
 Completing guardianship forms is also discussed.

 To purchase this online course, How to Get Guardianship of a Parent, Click Here to Visit Pamela’s Membership and Store Page.

-- How do I know if my parent needs a guardian?
+- How do I know if my elderly parent needs a guardian?

-- Can my parent appoint me as an agent under a medical power of attorney to make decisions instead of becoming a guardian?
+- Can my parent appoint me as an agent under a medical power of attorney to make health care decisions instead of becoming a guardian?

 - I live alone.
 My doctor told me I have early Alzheimer’s and will need help making decisions in the future.
 What is the best way to appoint someone to care for me when I can’t care for myself?

-- How to get guardianship of a parent?
+- How do I apply for guardianship of a parent?